Bryangyw/1DREADME/README.md

+# Minimax visualizer
+It is required for this game to use the minimax score visualization tool for TicTacToe.

 ## Problem Statement
 **Context**: This TicTacToe game is aimed at pairs, all who need to learn optimal strategy.
 A software that tests users their understanding of predictability and problem-solving could enhance their cognitive abilities.
 If with a partner, a better conception of the other player is formed after seeing what strategy the other person uses in the game.

 **Description of the game:** In this version of TicTacToe, players take turns clicking the spaces in a three-by-three grid with 'X' or 'O'.
 The player who succeeds in placing three of their chosen marks in a horizontal, vertical, or diagonal row is the winner.

-# Documentation
-## Minimax visualizer
-It is required for this game to use the minimax score visualization tool for TicTacToe.

 ## Running Locally
 ### TicTacToe